Smart estate planning tips

 When it comes to estate planning, one of the worse mistakes a person can do is to do nothing at all, which is what many older Americans are guilty of, according to reports.
 However, Ohio residents who want to ensure their family inherits their wealth after they pass away may be interested in some tips.

-According to a survey that was conducted in 2016, nearly two-thirds of American adults have not made a will, and about half of these individuals said they were putting it off or did not need one.
+According to recent surveys, nearly two-thirds of American adults have not made a will, and about half of these individuals said they were putting it off or did not need one.
 However, when a person dies without a will, state laws of intestacy will determine who gets the assets, which may not have been the exact wishes of the decedent.

 Once people prepare a will, they should carefully review it every couple of years, and family circumstances such as a divorce or the birth of a new child or grandchild may dictate that the document be revised.